kingwingfly/burnxp/README.md

 This project is one of the components of `the digital me` project (WIP), which aims to clone oneself to some extent.

-This component `burnxp` is for cloning one's `Sexual Preferences`, also known as `XP`(性癖) in Chinese.
+This component `burnxp` is for cloning one's `Aesthetics Preferences`, also known as `XP`(性癖) in Chinese.

-Based on [burn](https://github.com/tracel-ai/burn), `burnxp score` can train a model to score pictures according to owner's sexual preferences.
+Based on [burn](https://github.com/tracel-ai/burn), `burnxp score` can train a model to score pictures according to owner's sesthetics preferences.

-Based on [ratatui](https://github.com/ratatui/ratatui), `burnxp tagger` can aid in tagging pictures by iteractively comparing the degree of compliance with sexual preferences.
+Based on [ratatui](https://github.com/ratatui/ratatui), `burnxp tagger` can aid in tagging pictures by iteractively comparing the degree of compliance with sesthetics preferences.

 ## Tagger